 Most of our pupils study for nine GCSEs which is plenty.
 There is no kudos in having more choices for any future career.
 We want all pupils to achieve as highly as they can in their subjects and not to water down quality in favour of quantity.
-However GCSE Statistics may run as an extra-curricular subject for the most able mathematicians.
+However, GCSE Statistics may run as an extra-curricular subject for the ablest mathematicians.
+This typically runs at lunchtimes, so pupils must be committed to attending these sessions each week.